 To support your professional development and cultural competence, our all-encompassing degree provides a sequence of field experiences.
 During the program, you'll gain real-world, professional experience by participating in a multicultural practicum, providing school psychological services in culturally diverse settings such as the Lac Du Flambeau Indian Reservation or the Milwaukee Public School District.
 School-based practica will give you invaluable experience with placements in both rural and urban school settings.
 And while working as a graduate clinician in the Human Development Center, you'll gain critical interprofessional collaboration skills.

 With our comprehensive curriculum and expansive opportunities for experiential learning, you can make important contributions to help change the lives of students, families, communities and beyond.
 Are you ready to take the next step in your career?

-There are a number of assistantships, fellowships and grants available to our graduate students, including those pursuing an education specialist degree in school psychology.
+There are a number of scholarships, assistantships, fellowships and grants available to our graduate students.
 Learn more about which scholarships and resources are available to you by checking out our scholarship page.

 Financial aid at UW-Eau Claire

 Working to make your education affordable is very important to us.
 We are here to walk you through the financial aid process and make applying for aid and paying your bill as easy as possible.
 To get this process started, please contact our staff at Blugold Central — our one-stop shop for tuition and financial aid.

 Learn more about our financial aid process at UWEC.

 - Program length: three years (two years on campus, one year internship)